amiq-consulting/amiq_ofc/README.md

+# AMIQ OFC - Open-Source Framework for Co-Emulation using PYNQ

-This repository contains both SV and Python sides of the OFC framework.
+This repository contains both SystemVerilog and Python code for the OFC framework.

-For more information read the documentations that you can find in the docs/ directory.
+For more information read the documentations provided in the docs/ directory.